-22:23.
+- 22:23.
 INTRODUCTION TO SOCIOLOGY.
 3 credits.
 For Nurses.
-Personal adjustment of nurse to patient, patient to nurse; nurse's relationship to community.

-22:41.
+Social groups, culture, and personality. - 22:41.
 GENERAL SOCIOLOGY.
 3 credits.

-- Origin, development, structure, and function of social groups. - 22 :42.
+Origin, development, structure, and function of social groups. - 22:42.
 SOCIAL ATTITUDES.
+3 credits.

-3 credits. - Prerequisite, 41.
-Development of a person and personality as a function of social group.
+Development of a person and personality as a function of social group. - 22:43.

-22:43.
 MODERN SOCIAL PROBLEMS.
 3 credits.

-Social problems from sociological point of view.
-22 :45.
+Social problems from sociological point of view. - 22:45.
 SOCIAL ANTHROPOLOGY.
 3 credits.
 Fundamental concepts of our cultural heritage.